 By default, when you transform selected vertices (or edges or faces) of a mesh object in Edit Mode, only the selected items are affected.
 This can lead to ugly, spikey objects!
 But if you turn on Proportional Editing, then a vertex exerts a kind of force on neighboring vertices, so that for example if you drag a vertex, nearby vertices are pulled along with it.
 There is a small button in the header panel below the 3D view that turns on proportional editing in Edit Mode:

-The picture on the left shows the button when it is disabled; click it and select "Enabled" to turn on proportional editing.
-A second button appears next to the first, as shown on the right, which lets you select what kind of influence the transformed vertices will have on other vertices.
+In the picture, the small blue button has been clicked to enable proportional editing.
+The popup menu to the right of the blue button lets you select what kind of influence the transformed vertices will have on other vertices.

 (Try selecting the vertices along equator of a UV Sphere and scaling the selection up, with proportional editing enabled.
 You can make something like a flying saucer shape!)

 Extrusion is a powerful method for adding geometry to a mesh.
 Extrusion duplicates one or more geometry elements (vertices, edges, or faces), with the duplicate attached to the original mesh with more new edges or faces.
 One way to do this is with "quick extrude" (although it doesn't offer the most control).
 To use it, put the mesh object into Edit Mode and select the geometry elements that you want to duplicate.
 Mostly commonly, that will mean one of the faces of a mesh, although you can also do multiple faces or single edges.
 Selecting a face means selecting all the vertices of that face.
 Then all you have to do is control-right-click at some point, and the selected face will be duplicated at that point.
 (Note that this is the same way that you would extend a curve.)
 The original face is now de-selected, and the new duplicate face is selected instead, making it easy to move, scale, or rotate the new face and to add more faces at other locations.